My OpenLearn Profile

 - Personalise your OpenLearn profile

-William Wilberforce, the politician and religious writer, was instrumental in the abolition of slavery in Britain in 1807.
+William Wilberforce, the politician and religious writer, was instrumental in the abolition of slavery in Britain.
 This free course explores Wilberforce's career and writings and assesses their historical significance.
 In particular, it examines the contribution that Evangelicalism, the religious tradition to which Wilberforce belonged, made in the transitions between the Enlightenment and Romanticism.
 Throughout it relates Wilberforce's career and writings to wider social and cultural developments in Britain, with special regard for British reaction to the French Revolution.